eeverman/andhow/README.md

 </dependency>
 ```

+:warning: **AndHow currently supports only JDK8.
+[Help would be appreciated to support JDK9](https://github.com/eeverman/andhow/issues/259).**

 _**Below is a quick introduction, but complete usage examples and documentation
 are available at the [AndHow main site](https://sites.google.com/view/andhow)**_

-:warning: **AndHow is currently supports only JDK8.
-[Help would be appreciated to support JDK9](https://github.com/eeverman/andhow/issues/259)**

 Complete Usage Example
 --------------